-This exclusive private maternity service offers consultant led pregnancy monitoring and delivery with leading consultant obstetrician, Dr Makrina (Mina) Savvidou on hand to help and guide at every key stage.
+This exclusive private maternity service offers consultant led pregnancy monitoring and delivery with leading consultant obstetrician, Professor Makrina (Mina) Savvidou on hand to help and guide at every key stage.

 Initial 'get to know you' consultation

-In this session, both parents-to-be and Dr Savvidou will discuss due dates, concerns and delivery options.
+In this session, both parents-to-be and Professor Savvidou will discuss due dates, concerns and delivery options.
 A quick scan may well be indicated if the pregnancy is deemed to be around 7 weeks.

 Antenatal consultations take place within the state-of-the-art Kensington Wing

-The appointments with Dr Savvidou are every 2-4 weeks, depending on the circumstances, up until 32 weeks, when visits increase to every 2 weeks.
+The appointments with Professor Savvidou are every 2-4 weeks, depending on the circumstances, up until 32 weeks, when visits increase to every 2 weeks.
 At 36 weeks, consultations move to weekly until delivery.

 First Visit 6-10 weeks During this "getting to know you" session, medical history, due dates are discussed along with any concerns and planned care during pregnancy and delivery.
 A 'viability & dating' scan may be offered or arranged.
 Recommended blood screening tests will be explained to you, and samples taken with your consent.